Meet Dominique

 What began as a subsidiary evolved into a "think-and-do tank" fueled by Dominique's firsthand encounters with racism and discrimination in Southern real estate markets.
 These experiences led her back to the law as a consultant for the highest levels of government.

 Dominique has identified and defined what she calls the "Housing Industrial Complex"—the framework that upholds a culture of discrimination and wealth extraction.
 Today, she applies this redefinition in her work as: A Consultant to Congress—advising federal and state officials in Maryland and Georgia on equitable solutions.
-A University & Law School Guest Lecturer—teaching at Washington & Lee University School of Law on civil rights and racial justice.
+An Educator—having taught college students and guest-lectured at Washington & Lee University School of Law on civil rights and racial justice.
 An Expert Witness—providing the professional and ethical clarity needed to settle housing disputes.

 The "Why"

-Dominique remains a proud Marylander, carrying the discipline of the Bethesda Navy base, the heart of Accokeek and Suitland, and the resilience of a survivor into every room she enters.
-Whether she is training 1,000+ housing professionals or advising on federal policy, her mission is to ensure that "home" is a sanctuary of safety and equity—not a site of extraction.
+Dominique remains a proud Marylander, carrying a family legacy of civic duty, the heart of Accokeek and Suitland, and the resilience of a survivor into every room she enters.
+Whether she is training 1,000+ housing professionals or advising on federal policy, her mission is to ensure that "home" is a sanctuary of safety and equity — not a site of extraction.
 For Dominique, housing is the "Sale of Survival," and she is dedicated to making sure that survival is never again used as an excuse for inequity.

 "Running for District 6 means representing every resident in the district.
 Every neighborhood deserves a champion who will fight for their needs and amplify their voices."